floooh/cimgui-sokol-starterkit/cimgui/README.md

 * you will need LuaJIT (https://github.com/LuaJIT/LuaJIT.git better 2.1 branch) or precompiled for linux/macOS/windows in https://luapower.com/luajit/download
 * you need to use also a C++ compiler for doing preprocessing: gcc (In windows MinGW-W64-builds for example), clang or cl (MSVC). (this repo was done with gcc)
 * update `imgui` folder to the version you desire.
-* edit `generator/generator.bat` on windows, or `generator/generator.sh` on linux, to choose between gcc, clang, or cl and to choose desired backends and whether imgui_internal is generated or not and Freetype2 is used or not.
+* edit `generator/generator.bat` on windows, or `generator/generator.sh` on linux, to choose between gcc, clang, or cl and to choose desired backends and whether imgui_internal is generated or not, Freetype2 is used or not and comments are generated or not
-* the defaults of generator are gcc as compiler, imgui_internal included and sdl, glfw, opengl2 and opengl3 as backends.
+* the defaults of generator are gcc as compiler, imgui_internal included and sdl, glfw, vulkan, opengl2 and opengl3 as backends.
 * edit config_generator.lua for adding includes needed by your chosen backends (vulkan needs that).
 * Run generator.bat or generator.sh with gcc, clang or cl and LuaJIT on your PATH.
 * as a result some files are generated: `cimgui.cpp`, `cimgui.h` and `cimgui_impl.h` for compiling and some lua/json files with information about the binding: `definitions.json` with function info, `structs_and_enums.json` with struct and enum info, `impl_definitions.json` with functions from the backends info.
-* You can pass compiler flags to generator.sh or generator.bat at the end of the call to further specify the compiler behavior. (e.g. -DIMGUI_USER_CONFIG or -DIMGUI_USE_WCHAR32)
+* You can pass compiler flags to generator.sh or generator.bat by editing them at the end of the call to further specify the compiler behavior. (e.g. -DIMGUI_USER_CONFIG or -DIMGUI_USE_WCHAR32)
+* You are able to pass any extra argument to generator.sh (.bat) in the command-line.
+* If you are using different options than cimgui repo and if you want to keep them after a cimgui update, you can keep them in a copy of generator.sh (.bat) outside of cimgui folder where `cd cimgui/generator` is used before luajit call.
+See https://github.com/cimgui/cimgui/issues/232#issuecomment-1497059497
 # generate binding
 * C interface is exposed by cimgui.h when you define CIMGUI_DEFINE_ENUMS_AND_STRUCTS
 * with your prefered language you can use the lua or json files generated as in: